wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-cloud-native-observability-in-kubernetes.md

 ### Configuring Grafana to visualize tracing information

-The Helm chart configures the Jaeger datacsource automatically.
+The Helm chart configures the Jaeger data source automatically.
 Therefore, unlike in Setting up [Cloud Native Observability in a Virtual Machine](setting-up-minimum-basic-observability-deployment.md), it is not required to add it manually.
 However to configure the links into Jaeger UI from the service level dashboards, you need to perform the following steps:

+1. Access Grafana via `localhost:3000` and sign in.

-1. Navigate to settings section of the service level dashboard by clicking the cog wheel icon in the top right corner.
+2. Navigate to the settings section of the service level dashboard by clicking the cog wheel icon in the top right corner.

-2. Click **Variable**.
+3. Click **Variable**.
 This opens the following view.

     ![Variables view](../../assets/img/monitoring-dashboard/variables.png)

-3. Edit the JaegerHost variable and provide your Jaeger query component hostname and port in the `host:port` syntax as shown below.
+4. Edit the JaegerHost variable and provide your Jaeger query component hostname and port in the `host:port` syntax as shown below.

     ![constant options](../../assets/img/monitoring-dashboard/constant-options.png)

-4. Click **Save**
+5. Click **Save**

 You need to perform the above steps for all the service level dashboards (i.e., Proxy Service dashboard, API Service Dashboard, and Inbound Endpoint dashboard).